Clubfoot (Talipes) In Babies

 Though this condition does not cause any pain to the baby, if not treated on time, the symptoms become more obvious and hinder the growth of the child, and restrict free and agile movement.

 Clubfoot in some cases can be identified clearly during the prenatal ultrasound test performed before the birth of the child.
 While nothing can be done to correct the defect before birth, it will give a head start to the doctors to understand the condition better and treat it immediately after birth.

-- The movement might be slightly limited and not very fast.
+- Movement might be slightly limited, and not very fast.